 At the conclusion of the evidence, the Court requested that the parties submit their closing arguments in the form of proposed findings of fact and conclusions of law.
-The Court, having considered the evidence, the parties' arguments and the law, hereby issues its findings of facts and conclusions of law pursuant to Bankruptcy Rule 7052.
+After considering the evidence, the parties arguments and the law, the Court issued its findings of fact and conclusions of law pursuant to Bankruptcy Rule 7052.
+(Memorandum Opinion, Docket No. 30).
+Thereafter, Kapitus filed a motion to alter or amend.
+(Docket No. 34).
+This motion was granted and the Court's prior Memorandum Opinion was vacated.
+(Docket No. 36).
+The Court now issues its amended findings of fact and conclusions of law pursuant to Bankruptcy Rule 7052.